diffblue/gitlab/doc/administration/libravatar.md

        enabled: false
    ```

-1. Save the file, and then [restart](restart_gitlab.md#installations-from-source)
+1. Save the file, then [restart](restart_gitlab.md#installations-from-source)
-   GitLab for the changes to take effect.
+   GitLab to apply the changes.

 ### Your own Libravatar server